 On August 8, 2019, the Company received written notice (the "Notification Letter") from The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it was not in compliance with the minimum bid price requirements set forth in Nasdaq Listing Rule 5550(a)(2) for continued listing on The Nasdaq Capital Market.
 Nasdaq Listing Rule 5550(a)(2) requires listed securities maintain a minimum closing bid price of \$1.00 per share, and Nasdaq Listing Rule 5810(c)(3)(A) provides that a failure to meet the minimum closing bid price requirement exists if the deficiency continues for a period of 30 consecutive business days.
 Based on the closing bid price of the Company's common stock for the 30 consecutive business days prior to the date of the Notification Letter, the Company did not meet the minimum closing bid price requirement.

-The Notification Letter does not impact the Company's listing on The Nasdaq Capital Market at this time.
-The Notification Letter states that the Company has 180 calendar days, or until February 4, 2020, to regain compliance with Nasdaq Listing Rule 5550(a)(2).
-To regain compliance, the closing bid price of the Company's common stock must be at least \$1.00 per share for a minimum of 10 consecutive business days at any time prior to February 4, 2020.
-In the event that the Company does not regain compliance by February 4, 2020, the Company may be eligible for additional time to reach compliance with the minimum bid price requirement.
+The Notification Letter stated that the Company had 180 calendar days, or until February 4, 2020, to regain compliance with Nasdaq Listing Rule 5550(a)(2).
+On February 6, 2020, the Company received written notice that Nasdaq determined that it is eligible for an additional 180-day extension (the "Extension Letter"), or until August 3, 2020, to regain compliance with the minimum bid price requirement.
+The Extension Letter does not impact the Company's listing on the Nasdaq Capital Market at this time.
+To regain compliance, the closing bid price of the Company's common stock must be at least \$1.00 per share for a minimum of 10 consecutive business days at any time prior to August 3, 2020.